jghauser/papis.nvim/README.md

 - Place your cursor over a citation key and get information about the entry
 - Automatically format new notes
 - Tag completion in `info.yaml` files
+- Insert formatted references

 And this is just the beginning!
 With its fast and always up-to-date sqlite database (courtesy of [sqlite.lua](https://github.com/tami5/sqlite.lua)), a host of [additional features](#planned-features-and-improvements) are just waiting to be implemented.
 My hope is for this plugin to eventually become neovim's answer to emacs plugins such as [org-ref](https://github.com/jkitchin/org-ref), [helm-bibtex](https://github.com/tmalsburg/helm-bibtex), and [citar](https://github.com/emacs-citar/citar).

-This plugin is currently in early beta.
+This plugin is currently in beta.
 Bugs and breaking changes are expected.
 Breaking changes are communicated in a pinned issue and commit messages.

 While papis.nvim is likely buggy, it is equally likely unable to mess with your precious bibliography.
 First, it doesn't by itself alter your Papis `info.yaml` files; it always uses the `papis` command to do so.
 Second, this command is currently only invoked when adding new notes to an item.
 Your database should therefore be safe from corruption (**however**: have backups, gremlins waiting to pounce are not my responsibility).
 In the future, papis.nvim might directly edit `info.yaml` files, but if and when that happens, this will be clearly communicated as a breaking change.